strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 I worked on these two datasests to understand the different attributes and performed data cleaning using Excel to get rid of unwanted columns.
 The original datasets had 48 columns ( Traffic Crashes) and 29 columns ( People dataset).

 <br/>
-My cleaned Traffic Crashes had 15 columns including RD_No (unique id for each records, helpful to join the traffic crashes with people involved in the crash), Crash Date, Speed Limit, Primary Contributory Cause (to identify speed and non- speed related crashes), Injuries, Crash hour and time, and location related columns.
+My cleaned Traffic Crashes dataset had 15 columns including RD_No (unique id for each records, helpful to join the traffic crashes with people involved in the crash), Crash Date, Speed Limit, Primary Contributory Cause (to identify speed and non- speed related crashes), Injuries, Crash hour and time, and location related columns.

 ![](Crashes.png)

 <br/>
 The cleaned People dataset consisted of the following columns.
-I split the Crash Date column to separate time and date.
+I split Crash Date column to separate time and date.
 I retained this field to be able to use this sheet independently if needed.

 ![](People.png)